Ovingdean Decarbonisation Plan

 Phase 1 concluded in March 2025.

-Stage 2 - Onshore Wind & Community Solar
+Stage 2 - Onshore wind feasibility & community solar programme

 With additional funding secured from GB Energy, Stage 2 advances the Stage 1 Decarbonisation Plan across multiple fronts: